dvdkwak/Mini-Framework/README.md

 ## Planned and notes
 - Page to help set-up the mini-framework
   - You start the installation with errors, on which actually should be a help page to help setup the config file

+## New upcomming version V 2.0.0
+I have planned to rebuild the system of this framwork to a more Object Oriented style.!